Discovering...

 2nd class

 Africa's first high-speed rail line, the Al Boraq connects Tangier to Casablanca at speeds up to 320 km/h.
-Named after the mythical winged steed, this TGV-technology train has transformed travel in northern Morocco since its 2018 inauguration.
-The journey that once took 5 hours now takes just over 2 hours.
-Trains feature spacious seating, power outlets at every seat, and a cafe car.
-The route passes through the fertile Gharb plain with views of farmland and the Atlantic coast.
-Peak hours see full trains, so booking in advance is strongly recommended, especially for Friday and Sunday travel.
+Named after the mythical winged steed, this TGV-technology train has transformed northern Morocco travel since its 2018 inauguration.
+The old journey took 5 hours; now it takes just over 2.
+Trainsets feature spacious seating, power outlets at every seat, and a cafe car.
+The route crosses the fertile Gharb plain with views of farmland and glimpses of the Atlantic coast near Kenitra.

 Tip: Book 2-3 weeks ahead for the best fares.
-The 7:00 AM and 5:00 PM departures are the busiest.
-First class includes slightly wider seats and a quieter car but the second-class experience is already excellent.
+The 7:00 AM and 5:00 PM departures fill up fastest.
+First class offers slightly wider seats and a quieter atmosphere, but second class is already excellent.

 from 100 MAD